-The alto Vittoria Tesi Tramontini was one of the 18th century's great opera singers.
+The alto Vittoria Tesi Tramontini was one of the eighteenth century's great opera singers.
 Born on 13 February 1700 in Florence, she studied singing in her hometown with the renowned singer Francesco Redi and in Bologna with Francesco Campeggi.
-As early as 1716 she appeared at Parma's Teatro Ducale as Fileno in d'Astorga's Dafni, together with Angiola Algieri and the young Cuzzoni (who sang Galatea in that production).
+As early as 1716, she appeared at Parma's Teatro Ducale as Fileno in d'Astorga's Dafni, together with Angiola Algieri and the young Cuzzoni (who sang Galatea in that production).
 In 1719 she sang in Lotti's Melodramma pastorale Giove in Argo at the newly opened Dresden Opera where she often appeared under Hasse and much contributed to the rapid flowering of the Dresden opera culture.
 In 1725 in Naples, together with Farinelli, she premiered Hasse's serenata Marc'Antonio e Cleopatra.
-She made guest appearances in Spain (also with Farinelli) and Italy – for example in the title role of Sarro's Achille in Sciro at the opening of the Teatro San Carlo in 1737 – and from 1741 until 1745 sang at the Teatro San Giovanni Grisostomo in Venice, where on 21 November 1744 she created the title role in Gluck's second Venetian opera Ipermestra.
-In 1747 she moved to Vienna where on 14 May 1748, appearing in the title role, she greatly contributed to the success of the opera Semiramide riconosciuta which Gluck had written for the opening of the rebuilt Burgtheater.
-In Vienna Tesi also performed in Hasse's Leucippo and Jommelli's Achille in Sciro and Didone abbandonata.
+She made guest appearances in Spain (also with Farinelli) and Italy – for example in the title role of Sarro's Achille in Sciro at the opening of the Teatro San Carlo in 1737 – and from 1741 until 1745, sang at the Teatro San Giovanni Grisostomo in Venice where on 21 November 1744, she created the title role in Gluck's second Venetian opera Ipermestra.
+In 1747, she moved to Vienna where on 14 May 1748, appearing in the title role, she greatly contributed to the success of the opera Semiramide riconosciuta which Gluck had written for the opening of the rebuilt Burgtheater.
+In Vienna Tesi also performed in Hasse's Leucippo, Jommelli's Achille in Sciro, and Didone abbandonata.
 Her last appearances at the Burgtheater took place in 1750.
 In 1754, at the festivities at Prince Joseph of Saxe-Hildburghausen's palace Schloss Hof, she sang the role of Lisinga in a private performance of Gluck's Le cinesi and also performed in Bonno's Il vero omaggio.

 Vittoria Tesi-Tramontini.
 Portrait of unknown origin from Moriz Bermann's book Maria Theresia und Kaiser Josef II. in ihrem Leben und Wirken (Vienna: A. Hartleben's Verlag, 1881)

 The paragraph in Mancini's Pensieri, dealing with Tesi Tramontini's life and singing voice.
-Pietro Buzzi's 1912 ranslation of this paragraph can be accessed here).
+Pietro Buzzi's 1912 translation of this paragraph can be accessed here).

 Tesi's protector Prince Joseph Friedrich of Saxe-Hildburghausen.
 Engraving by Johann Christoph Sysang (A-Wn, NB 520130-B)